Coronavirus in New England: What You Need to Know

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.

-Massachusetts health officials on Monday reported 104 new deaths from the novel coronavirus, bringing the state's death toll from the outbreak to 3,003.

-According to the Department of Public Health, the number of coronavirus cases rose by 1,524, bringing the total number of people infected with COVID-19 to 56,462.
+Massachusetts health officials on Tuesday reported 150 more deaths from the novel coronavirus, bringing the state's death toll from the outbreak to 3,153.
+The number of coronavirus cases rose by 1,840, bringing the total number of people infected with COVID-19 to 58,302.

 MAINE